yazloysasha/TFC-Completist/README.md

-A simple mod that adds items from addons to TerraFirmaCraft collection advancements.
+A simple mod that adds items from addons to TerraFirmaCraft collection advancements and fixes bugs in existing (such as sulfur duplication in "Mineralogist" or missing melon in "Healthy Diet").

 | Before                           | After                          |
 | -------------------------------- | ------------------------------ |